SegersIan/knowledge-base/statistics/index.md

   * E.g. Hypothethical finding that people who eat bran muffins have 9% lower incidence of colon cancer, controlling for the other factors that may affect the incidedence of the disease.
 2. Quantify the likelihood that the association (relation) between bran muffings and a lower rate of colong cancer observed is merely a coincidence (a quick in the data for this sample of people), rather than a meaningful insight about the relationship between diet and health.

+## Descriptive Statistic (aka Summary Statistic)

+A simplification of a complex data set or array of data.
+We perform calculations that reduce a complex array of data into a handful of numbers that describe those data.
+These descriptive statistics give us a manageable and meaningful summary of the underlying phenomenon.
+But symplification invites abuse.

+Examples Descriptive Statistic:
+  * The health of the Belgian middle class
+  * Olympic gymnastics performance

 ## How to Lie with statistics